Skip to main content

 WHICH TECHNOLOGLY COMMITTEE SHOULD I SUBMIT TO?

-DAFMSS abstracts are routed to a variety of subcommittees for evaluation.
+DAFMSAS abstracts are routed to a variety of subcommittees for evaluation.
 Please review the subcommittee descriptions below to be able to choose the one most appropriate.
-DAFMSS technical board maintains the right to move abstracts to topic areas other than those selected by authors after review.
+DAFMSAS technical board maintains the right to move abstracts to topic areas other than those selected by authors after review.

-• Cross Cutting Topics: This subcommittee seeks abstracts which focus on technology that has applications and impacts across various industries and sectors.
-Interest Areas: Joint Coalition, NATO/International Partners, Healthcare Simulations, 3D printing.
+• Cross Cutting Topics: This subcommittee invites abstracts which focus on technological and analytic innovations that reshape disciplinary boundaries, influence methodological processes, and impact various industries.
+Interest Areas: Joint Coalition, NATO/International Partners, Healthcare Simulations, 3D printing, Joint Operations.

-• Emerging Technologies: This subcommittee seeks abstracts that discuss emerging technologies, methodologies, or concepts associated with simulation and support to operations across the spectrum of government, industry, academia, and international uses.
-Interest Areas: AI, ML & the Cloud, Emerging M&S Technologies
+• Emerging Technologies: This subcommittee invites abstracts that engage with emerging technologies, methodological and analytic innovations or conceptual frameworks in simulation or operations research with an emphasis on advancing support to government, industry, academia, and international domains.
+Interest Areas: AI, ML & the Cloud, Emerging M&S Technologies, Emerging Operation Research Programs.

-• Simulation: This subcommittee seeks abstracts on the applied science of modeling and simulation, simulation architectures or techniques, as well as the exploration of synthetic entities or environments and how they apply to training, mission rehearsal, analysis, experimentation or research.
+• Simulation: This subcommittee invites abstracts to focus on modeling and simulation and operations analysis, including the design and evaluation of simulation and analytic architectures or techniques, as well as the exploration of synthetic entities or environments.
+Submissions should analyze how these innovations advance training, mission rehearsal, analytics, experimentation and research focusing on understanding the operational effectiveness and cross-domain applicability.
 Interest Areas: Wargaming, Digital Engineering, Multi-Domain Environments, LVC (Blended) Synthetic Environments.

-• Training/Testing: This subcommittee seeks abstracts that discuss the application of innovative concepts, methods and technologies to create effective training solutions.
+• Training/Testing: This subcommittee invites abstracts that discuss the application of innovative concepts, methods, analysis, and technologies to create effective training solutions.
 Interest Areas: M&S Analysis Tools and Infrastructure, Test Evaluation and Experimentation, Advanced Training.

-• Policy, Standards, Data: This subcommittee seeks abstracts related to policy and standards issues associated with the acquisition, implementation, and maintenance of education, training, and simulation capabilities.
-Interest Areas: M&S Policy & Standards, Data Analysis, Data Management
+• Policy, Standards, Data, Analytics: This subcommittee invites abstracts that analyze and discuss policy and standards frameworks governing the acquisition, implementation, and maintenance of education, training, and operation research and simulation capabilities.
+Interest Areas: M&S Policy & Standards, Data Analysis, Data Management, Operation Research Training, Operations Research Policy.